Back to top

 Academic Bio

-William P. Russell is a Senior Staff Therapist at The Family Institute at Northwestern University and the Director of Faculty for the Master of Science in Marriage and Family Therapy (MSMFT) Program at Northwestern University.
-He is a Clinical Associate Professor in the University’s Department of Psychology and a former Program Director of the MSMFT program.
+William P. Russell is the Director of Faculty for the Master of Science in Marriage and Family Therapy (MSMFT) Program at Northwestern University and a Senior Staff Therapist at The Family Institute at Northwestern University.
+He is a Clinical Professor in the University’s Department of Psychology and a former Program Director of the MSMFT program.

 Mr. Russell has presented at national and state conferences on the training of marriage and family therapists, the treatment of veterans and their families and the practice of Integrative Systemic Therapy (IST).
-He is lead author of the book, Integrative Systemic Therapy in Practice: A Clinician’s Handbook and co-author of the volume, Integrative Systemic Therapy.
-He has authored journal articles and chapters on such topics as couple therapy, directives in therapy, supervision, and the practice of IST.
-He is co-editor of the Routledge Family Institute Book Series: Clinical Applications of Integrative Systemic Therapy.
+He is the first author of the book, Integrative Systemic Therapy in Practice: A Clinician’s Handbook and co-author of the volume, Integrative Systemic Therapy: Metaframeworks for Problem Solving with Individuals Couples and Families.
+These books have been translated into Mandarin for distribution in China.
+He has authored journal articles and book chapters on such topics as couple therapy, directives in therapy, supervision of systemic therapy, and the practice of IST.
+He is an Advisory Editor for Family Process Journal and co-editor of the Routledge Family Institute Book Series: Clinical Applications of Integrative Systemic Therapy.

 Other Professional Involvement/Leadership Positions

-For over 40 years, Mr. Russell has practiced systemic psychotherapy, developed and administered mental health service programs, and trained and supervised therapists.
+Mr. Russell is a Licensed Marriage and Family Therapist, a Licensed Clinical Social Worker, a Board-Certified Diplomate in Clinical Social Work, and an AAMFT Approved Supervisor.
+For over 40 years, he has practiced systemic psychotherapy, developed and administered mental health service programs, and trained and supervised therapists.
 He has worked in academic institutions, community agencies, a private practice, a therapeutic school and the Veterans Administration.
-For the past twenty-six years Mr. Russell has worked at The Family Institute at Northwestern University, where he has held leadership positions (director of Community Programs and director of the Master of Science in Marriage and Family Therapy Program); taught and supervised graduate students; and conducted an active clinical practice.
-In his current role of core faculty director of the MSMFT program, he participates in all aspects of program development and administration and sits on the admissions, curriculum, supervision and accreditation committees.
-As chair of the accreditation committee, he has successfully led three reaccreditation efforts on behalf of the MSMFT program.
+For over thirty years, Mr. Russell has worked at The Family Institute at Northwestern University, where he has held leadership positions (Director of Community Programs and Director of the Master of Science in Marriage and Family Therapy Program); taught and supervised graduate students; and conducted an active clinical practice.
+In his current role as Core Faculty Director of the MSMFT program, he participates in all aspects of program development and administration and sits on the admissions, curriculum, supervision and accreditation committees.
+As chair of the accreditation committee, he has successfully led three reaccreditation efforts on behalf of the MSMFT program and recently co-led a fourth.

 Research Interests

-• The development of a comprehensive, integrative perspective for systemic therap
+• The development of a comprehensive, integrative perspective for systemic therapy

 Grants Awarded